Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <p>All Nodes have an ID that is unique throughout a store.
 The ID format used is that of a treekey,
 i.e. the key directly indicates the position of the node in the tree.
 Treekeys allow sorting all resources on a single dimension and usually maintain 2D spatial proximity in the 1D ordering.
-Treekeys are strings that in which levels are separated by dashes:
+Treekeys are strings in which levels are separated by dashes:
 "3-0-34-2-2" has 5 numeric elements, hence the node is on level 5 (root is level 1) and the node "3-0-34-2" is its parent.
 The root node always gets ID <code>"root"</code>.
 An example of this numbering pattern is shown in Figure 1 below.</p>